appl-team/appl/docs/setup.md

 ```

 ## Priority of Configurations
-Let's say you are running a script (`main.py`) in the `project` directory which calls `appl.init`, and you have the following directory structure:
+Let's say you are running a script (`python main.py`) in the `project` directory, and you have the following directory structure:

 ```plaintext
 .env